 I have been contributing to the integration of these issues into education at the department, with innovative experiences, such as the Summer School Planning and Design with Water, a summer school for 80 students from all over the world on issues of water management and sustainable planning and design, which I organise in the Department every year.
 In 2018, we hosted the fifth edition of the summer school, funded by fees and partnerships with Delft Global, the Responsible Innovation Project by TBM and the City of The Hague, as well as contributions from the city of The Hague, the city of Delft, the Dutch Ministry of Infrastructure and Water Management, The Delta Programme, ARCADIS and Deltares.

 This Summer School plays an important role in introducing the issues I have described above to students from all over the world, expanding the outreach of the Department of Urbanism and effectively contributing for the implementation of the New Urban Agenda, while fostering equal opportunities.
 From 80 students, 25% attended the summer school with scholarships provided by the school, including scholarships for African students and young professionals, Puerto Rican, Eastern European and Bangladeshi students.
 In order to foster partnerships with other universities, in 2018 the Summer School hosted 5 teachers from universities in Australia, Brazil, Italy, Kenya, and South Africa, who came to the summer school to learn about its topic and its teaching methods, and the teacher’s programme is expanding again in 2019.

 Academic approach and academic leadership

-Along the years, I have built an extensive academic network, by attending, organising, chairing and presenting at over 30 international meetings and conferences and have now been invited to give keynote speeches at over 15 events.
+Along the years, I have built an extensive academic network, by attending, organising, chairing and presenting at over 40 international meetings and conferences and have been invited to give keynote speeches at over 15 events.
 An overview of my public speaking activities can be found HERE and on PURE.